-The Student Conservation Association is the largest provider of hands-on environmental conservation programs for youth and adults.
-Our program participants protect and restore national parks, marine sanctuaries, cultural landmarks, community green spaces and more across the country.
+The Student Conservation Association (SCA) is the largest provider of hands-on environmental conservation programs for youth and adults.
+Our program participants protect and restore national parks, marine sanctuaries, cultural landmarks and community green spaces across the country.
 After working with the SCA, program participants emerge with increased environmental awareness, social responsibility and leadership skills.

-As America’s most effective youth conservation service organization, the SCA transforms lives by empowering young people of all backgrounds to plan, act, and lead while they protect and restore our natural and cultural resources.
-Founded in 1957, the SCA is dedicated to building the next generation of conservation leaders and inspiring lifelong protection of the environment and our communities.
+The SCA is transforming lives by empowering young people of all backgrounds to plan, act, and lead while they protect and restore natural and cultural resources.
+Through our work, the SCA is building the next generation of conservation leaders while inspiring lifelong protection of the environment and our communities.

-SCA’s mission is to build the next generation of conservation leaders and inspire lifelong stewardship of the environment and communities by engaging young people in hands-on service to the land.
+The SCA’s mission is to build the next generation of conservation leaders and inspire lifelong stewardship of the environment and communities by engaging young people through hands-on service projects.

 - Our Impact On Youth